Running the Evaluation¶

 Speeding up Evaluations¶

 Evaluation in MTEB consists of three main components: 1) downloading the dataset, 2) encoding of the samples, and 3) the evaluation.
-Typically, the most notable bottleneck are either in the encoding step or on the download step.
+Typically, the most notable bottlenecks are either in the encoding step or in the download step.
 Where this bottleneck is depends on the tasks that you evaluate on and the models that you evaluate.

 Speeding up the Model¶

-MTEB is an evaluation framework and therefore we try to avoid doing inference optimizations.
-However, here is a few tricks to speed up inference.
+MTEB is an evaluation framework, and therefore, we try to avoid doing inference optimizations.
+However, here are a few tricks to speed up inference.

 import mteb